LEARN ART APPRECIATION

 Incorporated in 1870, the Met first opened on February 20, 1872 in premises on 681 Fifth Avenue.
 Its first President and main benefactor was John Taylor Johnston, a railroad company executive.
 The fledgling museum rapidly outgrew its allocated space and in 1873 moved to the Douglas Mansion at 128 West 14th Street.
 These arrangements were only temporary however, as the Museum had already acquired a large a red-brick stone building, designed by American architect Calvert Vaux on the east side of Central Park, which duly became its permanent home.
 (See also: American Architecture 1600-present.)
 Since then, a large number of new gallery spaces and architectural features have been added, including the Met's distinctive Beaux-Arts facade, designed by Richard Morris Hunt (1827-95), completed in 1926.
 The museum now extends a quarter mile in length and occupies more than two million square feet.

 From the late 1800s onwards, the Met started to collect ancient art and artifacts from the Middle East.
 Beginning with an assortment of cuneiform tablets and seals, the Met's collection of Middle Eastern art has expanded to more than 7,000 items, dating from the Neolithic era (c.8,000 BCE) to the Arab conquest of the 7th century CE.
-Its exhibits of stone reliefs, statuary and statuettes, ivory, and precious metalwork represents the entire history of the Near East, notably the Sassanian Empire, the end of Late Antiquity, the Sumerian, Hittite, Babylonian, Assyrian and Elamite cultures, as well as a wide range of Bronze Age pieces.
+Its exhibits of stone reliefs, statuary and statuettes, ivory, and precious metalwork represents the entire history of the Near East, notably the Sassanian Empire, the end of Late Antiquity, as well as styles of Sumerian art (4500-2270 BCE), Assyrian art (1500-612 BCE) and Hittite art (1600-1180 BCE) from the Levantine Bronze Age.
 Highlights of the Met's Mid-East collection include a series of stone lammasu, or guardian figures, commissioned by the Assyrian king Ashurnasirpal II.
 See also the British Museum, which has one of the largest collections of Middle Eastern art.

 The Met's massive collection of art from Ancient Egypt - amounting to some 36,000 separate pieces - is displayed in the museum's 40 Egyptian galleries.
 Representing the history of the country during the Early Dynastic Period (c.3100-2686 BCE) the Old, Middle, and New Kingdoms (c.2686-1069 BCE), the Intermediate periods, Greek and Roman rule until roughly 350 CE), the collection features a variety of relief sculpture, statues, stelae, funerary objects, jewellery, everyday artifacts, and architecture.
 Highlights of the Met's Egyptian collection include the reassembled sandstone Temple of Dendura, as well as a set of 24 wooden models, from a tomb in Deir el-Bahri in 1920, depicting a detailed illustration of Egyptian life in the early Middle Kingdom.